The Securities Litigation Review: Malaysia

 Based on the SC Annual Report 2020, the SC has taken the following enforcement actions in 2020:

 As at 31 December 2020, there were 38 active investigations and 34 ongoing cases comprising four criminal prosecutions and 30 civil proceedings.

 Infringement notices are issued where breaches of securities laws do not warrant any formal enforcement action or administrative sanction.
 These include supervisory letters, warning letters, non-compliance letters and cease-and-desist letters.

 As a result of the global covid-19 outbreak that has disrupted global economic activity, companies in various industries have been impacted.
 It is expected that many borrowers could default under debt securities or other borrowings, and recovery litigation will increase in the near future.

-1 Wan Kai Chee is a partner and Tan Yan Yan is a principal at Rahmat Lim & Partners.
+1 Wan Kai Chee and Tan Yan Yan are partners at Rahmat Lim & Partners.

 2 Section 112 of the Legal Profession Act 1976.